Spring 2024 at a glance:

 WR-360-01: The Art Of Teaching Writing – Sofi Thanhauser – Saturdays 8:30 am – 1:20 pm, Engineering 3rd floor

-FALL 2023 ELECTIVE COURSE DESCRIPTIONS
+SRING 2024 ELECTIVE COURSE DESCRIPTIONS

-(open to all Pratt students except Fieldwork and Speculative Futures)
+(open to all Pratt students except Fieldwork)

 This course is designed for BFA Writing students who choose to pursue an independent fieldwork project that relates to an area of professional or artistic development that they want to gain new skills and experience in.
 Fieldwork allows the student to design a semester-length project with the supervising instructor in light of the students’ goals, which otherwise aren’t reflected in an existing course or internship.
 These projects may range from starting a literary journal, publishing project, podcast, video series, event, community arts workshop, collaboration with a local organization, performance production, specific form of professional development through research and mentoring (i.e. agenting, running a nonprofit, developing a business plan, etc), and many other possibilities.
 (All students who wish to register for this course must contact the instructor and declare the specific content and scope of their project for approval).

 Similar to Internship/Seminar, this course asks: What can we learn from a fieldwork project if we treat it as an alternative type of classroom?
 How can we analyze and engage with our experiences “out in the field” with the rigor and curiosity we bring to other kinds of texts?
 Viewed this way, the fieldwork project becomes an educational opportunity that allows us to gain experiential knowledge about a particular professional, artistic and/or material sphere, and from which we can determine the kind of work-life conditions we will need as writers/artists, now and in the future.
-However, in even more ways than Internship / Seminar, this course offers self-reflexive assignments that reflect the project’s progress, and a journal that allows students to look critically and constructively at the content of their lives and work “outside” of their conventional classrooms, specifically pertaining to the parts of their lives that the fieldwork overlaps with.
+In even more ways than Internship / Seminar, however, this course offers self-reflexive assignments that reflect the project’s progress, and a journal that allows students to look critically and constructively at the content of their lives and work “outside” of their conventional classrooms, specifically pertaining to the parts of their lives that the fieldwork overlaps with.

 At its core, this course offers a guided professional exploration while students carry out the labor of their independent fieldwork project.
 The class is designed around a seminar model with two primary goals: 1) to enable students to get the most out of their own projects as modes of education; and 2) to foster communication between students about their experiences and the fields/skills/vocations they are exploring, so that each comes away with a more nuanced picture of the variety of professions, experiences and choices available to writers in the current culture and economy.
 Above all, this course asks students to engage critically with their experiences and to complete specific self-styled projects based on the professional and creative inquiries / excursions they’re undertaking, resulting in a significant final project that stands as a measure of their fifteen-week activity.